Caching in Nexar

 Best Practices

-- Use SMART_CACHE_CONFIG for most applications
+- Use SMART_CACHE_CONFIG for most applications.
+It provides sensible defaults for different endpoint types.

-- Disable caching for specific endpoints that need real-time data
+- Disable caching for specific endpoints that need real-time data using per-endpoint configuration.